Advent

 The liturgical color of violet and the modest church decorations in Advent remind Catholics that their joy cannot be fully expressed until Jesus arrives.
 Even the music is slightly subdued and the Gloria is not sung.

-While there are always four Sundays of Advent, there are not necessarily four full weeks of the season when the 4th Sunday falls close to Christmas day.
+While there are always four Sundays of Advent, there are not necessarily four full weeks of the season.
+The final week of Advent may be quite short when the 4th Sunday falls close to Christmas day.

 Rose vestments and candles are used on the Third Sunday of Advent, which is called Gaudete Sunday because of the more joyful expectation of that particular Sunday’ readings at Mass.